-If you are receiving benefits or Universal Credit, you should be able to provide a letter from the Department of Work and Pensions setting out the benefit you are entitled to.
 If you are in care or a care leaver, the local authority will be able to provide a letter for the school, college, or training provider confirming this.
-If you have any other financial income you will need to show documentary evidence for level 2 bursaries evidence relating to Free School Meal eligibility and household income.
+If you have any other financial income you will need to show documentary evidence for level 2 bursaries relating to Free School Meals eligibility and household income including any income from UC.
+Households in receipt of UC will need to provide the three most recent monthly award statements as well as the Household Financial Declaration Form.